 Many people wonder how long-haired chihuahuas differ from other chihuahuas (besides the coat length, obviously).

 It turns out that they are similar in many ways, but long haired chihuahuas have several interesting characteristics that separate them from the rest of the pack.

 Despite being one of the smallest dogs in the world, they are an energetic and spunky dog breed that can take care of themselves and their owners.

-Don’t keep your long haired chihuahua outside for too long on a cold day, and watch her closely to make sure she isn’t shivering.
+Don’t keep your long coat chihuahua outside for too long on a cold day, and watch her closely to make sure she isn’t shivering.
 Even though she has more hair than her short hair counterpart, she can be just as sensitive to the cold.

 They also tend to struggle in hot weather.
 It is important to make sure these dogs are in a comfortable, warm environment as much as possible.
 Excessive panting can be a sign that they are getting overheated.

-There might be some female long haired chihuahuas out there with longer fur than some male long haired chihuahuas.
+There might be some female chihuahuas out there with a longer coat than some males.
 However, on average, the males have longer, fluffier hair.